Print Options

 Founded in 1898, the University of Chicago Booth School of Business is the second-oldest business school in the United States and one of the most distinguished.
 The school's programs consistently rank highly in surveys, and the school has a strong reputation for innovation in both research and teaching.
 For example, Chicago Booth faculty have made significant contributions in the areas of finance, the economics of regulation, and decision making.
 For more than a century, Chicago Booth has been known as an innovator in business education and a creator of ideas.

-The University of Chicago Booth School of Business offers six programs of study leading to a degree: four leading to an MBA (the Full-Time MBA Program, the Evening MBA Program, the Weekend MBA Program, and the Executive MBA Program), one leading to an MM (Master in Management), and the PhD Program.
+The University of Chicago Booth School of Business offers seven programs of study leading to a degree: four leading to an MBA (the Full-Time MBA Program, the Evening MBA Program, the Weekend MBA Program, and the Executive MBA Program), one leading to an MiM (Master in Management), one leading to an MiF (Master in Finance) and the PhD Program.

 The MBA curriculum is designed to prepare students for significant careers in management.
 It encompasses both the basic disciplines that underlie management and the operational areas specific to business.
 The courses are designed to provide understanding of the components of managerial decision making while furnishing perspective on the role of business as an economic, political, and social institution.